Wood Toy car

 More Wood Toy Cars

-Racing toy car plans, free to download.
+Racing toy car plans link to free download.

 Make this delightful toy racing car using only hand tools and bits of wood from your scrap bin.